-The office of the Off-Campus Representative may be held by up to two people.
+The Office of the McBride Representative may be held by two people.
 If there are two people holding office, only one Representative is required to be present at meetings of the Representative Council.
+The duties of the McBride Representative(s) shall include: